sbhar/PDF2HTMLjava/README.md

 Readme from Sugata Bhar's end

+This is a Maven based project.

 The output folder holds the responsive implementation.

-PDFToHTML.jar can convert pdf to html using the example command:
+PDFToHTML.jar can convert pdf to html(giving absolutely positioned elements) using the example command:

 java -jar PDFToHTML.jar test.pdf test.pdf.html